-The assistant principals work directly with the principal in the administration and organization of the school.
-They are in charge of student attendance and discipline.
-They assist in the counseling program and assume the responsibility of the principal in his/her absence.
+The Assistant Principal works directly with the Principal in the administration and organization of the school.
+The Assistant Principal is in charge of student attendance and discipline.
+The Assistant Principal helps in the counseling program and assumes the responsibility of the Principal in his/her absence.